ISISNeutronMuon/MDANSE/Doc/pages/H_gloss.rst

      - **Save:** Use the "Save" button to preserve the current analysis, including your configured options, into a Python script.
 This script can be executed from the command line, promoting reproducibility and automation.
-     - **Run:** Initiate the analysis process by clicking the "Run" button.
+     - **Run:** Start the analysis process by clicking the "Run" button.
 Upon completion, you'll be prompted to decide whether you want to close the window.
 Note that the status of the analysis can be monitored in the Jobs panel.
 Keep in mind that there is a known bug where successful analyses may